themaplelab/swan/readme.md

 ### Swift 5 fix changes
 - Swift compiler has removed the virtual method `performedSILGeneration` that was used to hook in perviously
 - They added another virtual method called `configuredCompiler(CompilerInstance &CompilerInstance)`, from which we can get the SIL Module.
-However, the SIL Module are not longer passed by reference, but instead use `unique_ptr<SILModule>` which makes things annoying.
-Using `CompilerInstance.takeSILModule()` we can take the SIL Module, read it, but then we have to give it back.
+However, the `SILModule`s are no longer passed by reference, but instead use `unique_ptr<SILModule>`, which makes things annoying.
+Using `CompilerInstance.takeSILModule()` we can take the `SILModule`, read it, but then we must give it back to the compiler.
 Therefore, we now have to `move` the `unique_ptr` around, just as the compiler does.
 - LLVM API has [changed](https://reviews.llvm.org/D45641), which is problematic for how we take in arguments.
 This has been fixed.
 - Some paths from `build.gradle` were [removed](https://github.com/themaplelab/swan/commit/f718f5e335eaeb019e4cd9130fbd30b7fe42e031).
 These have been added back and it appears the build issues that were arising due to that are solved.
 - When cloning SWAN, I renamed `swan/` to `swift-wala/` but I don't think this is neccessary/